Alejogb1/job-board/blog-data/how-can-azure-app-service-leverage-an-on-premises-registry.md

 id: "how-can-azure-app-service-leverage-an-on-premises-registry"
 ---

-, let's tackle this one.
+, one.
 I've seen this scenario pop up more times than I can count, and it often involves a careful balancing act between cloud agility and established on-premises infrastructure.
 The short answer is, yes, Azure App Service can absolutely leverage an on-premises registry for container image deployments.
 The longer answer, of course, delves into the 'how' and the potential pitfalls.

 My experience with this mostly comes from migrating legacy applications to a hybrid cloud architecture for a large financial institution.
 They had a very strict policy on not hosting sensitive container images in public registries.
 It's a fairly common requirement and often necessitates a customized approach.